Kajang station: Mass Rapid Transit

-Station Layout

-Exits and entrances

-The station has two entrances.
-Both entrances are on either sides of the KTM station tracks, with lifts, escalators and stairs that lead to the common concourse of the KTM and MRT station.
-The feeder buses operate from the station's feeder bus hub via Entrance A on Jalan Reko.
+The MRT construction project included the rebuilding of the KTM service station, with new connecting stairwell and redesigned wayfinding sign in similar style to the MRT station.
+When the overhead platform for KTM commuter is finished, the KTM ticket counter, customer service and office are moved to the Level 1 of the station beside the MRT customer service counter.
+The on-ground station has since been demolished making Platform 1 no longer directly connected to the station as a side platform.

 Bus Services

 MRT Feeder Bus Services

 With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing areas and cities around the Kajang and Bangi areas.
 The feeder buses operate from the station's feeder bus hub accessed via Entrance A of the station.

 Other Bus Services

 The MRT Kajang station also provides accessibility for some other bus services.